|Pilot 2nd Lt. Valorie L. Pollard, O-749490 (MIA / KIA) Monterey, CA

 Crashed March 13, 1944 at 12:45pm

 Built by Douglas.
-Assigned to the US Army.
+Assigned to the U. S. Army Air Force (USAAF) as A-20G-10-DO Havoc serial number 42-54082.
 Disassembled and shipped overseas to Australia and reassembled.

 Assigned to the 5th Air Force, 3rd Bombardment Group, 8th Bombardment Squadron.
 No known nickname or nose art.
 On March 4, 1944 assigned to the 312th Bombardment Group, 389th Bombardment Squadron.
 Coded with tail letter W. No known nickname or nose art.
 When lost, engines R-2600-23 serial numbers (left) 43-106888 and (right) 43-106922.
 Weapon serial numbers not noted in Missing Air Crew Report (MACR).